-- 9.1 The Applicant has included this article as security in respect of payment of compensation for the protection of any interests which are to be compulsorily acquired.
-The article will ensure that no compulsory acquisition can be pursued until appropriate security for the liabilities of the undertaker to pay compensation has been provided. - 9.2 The original article is was based on Article 14 of The Hornsea One Off Shore Wind Farm Order 20148.
-The drafting of this article was specifically considered by the Examining Authority during the Hornsea Project One Examination.
-Such consideration included whether the local planning authority or Secretary of State should approve the form of security and the drafting of the article to ensure that it was enforceable by persons to whom the compensation is enforceable9. - 9.3 The conclusions reached in respect of Article 14 are equally relevant to this application and accordingly an article in the same form has been included. - 9.2 As indicated in the Applicant's Responses to the Examining Authority's First Questions (Document 8.2) this Article has been amended in the second draft DCO and now is the same as that included at Article 9 of The Dogger Bank Teesside A and B Offshore Windfarm Order 201510.
+9.1 The Applicant has included this article as security in respect of payment of compensation for the protection of any interests which are to be compulsorily acquired.
+The article will ensure that no compulsory acquisition can be pursued until appropriate security for the liabilities of the undertaker to pay compensation has been provided.

+9.2 The original article was based on Article 14 of The Hornsea One Off Shore Wind Farm Order 20148.
+As indicated in the Applicant's Responses to the Examining Authority's First Questions (Document 8.2) this Article has been amended in the second draft DCO and now is the same as that included at Article 9 of The Dogger Bank Teesside A and B Offshore Windfarm Order 20159.